Books Are Tools, Not Magic Spells

 If you’re being totally honest with yourself, more often than not, your answer will be a clear no. And I wouldn’t blame you for it because it is a serious commitment of additional time and effort.

-But if you love reading, like I do, and want to make better use of your time by actively engaging with the book’s content, here are 7 ways you can turn information into transformation.
+But if you love reading, like I do, and want to make better use of your time by actually getting added value, here are 7 practices that will get you there.

-7. Respect and leverage the power of repetition.
+- Respect and leverage the power of repetition.
 Humans almost never really truly “get it” the first time around.
-Repetition, far from being useless, is perhaps the most important practice required for digestion of information.
+Repetition, far from being useless, is perhaps the most important practice required for the digestion of information.